taers232c/GAMADV-XTD3/README.md

 * Authorization to act as your G Suite Administrator in order to perform management functions like add users, modify group settings and membership and pull domain reports.
 * A special service account that is authorized to act on behalf of your users in order to modify user-specific settings and data such as Drive files, Calendars and Gmail messages and settings like signatures.

-# Downloads
-You can download the current GAMADV-XTD3 release from the [GitHub Releases] page.

-* Source, all platforms - Source code(zip), Source code(tar.gz)
-  - Download the archive, extract the contents into some directory.
-  - Start a terminal/Command Prompt/PowerShell session and cd to the install directory.

 # Installation - First time GAM installation
 Use these steps if you have never used any version of GAM in your domain.
 They will create a GAM project and all necessary authentications.